HPC-NRW/advanced-git/episodes/16-tools.md

 ### Indicating the name of and difference to the upstream repository

-The environment variable `GIT_PS1_SHOWUPSTREAM` can be set to a space-seperated list of options to show relation of the local working copy to an upstream repository.
+The environment variable `GIT_PS1_SHOWUPSTREAM` can be set to a space-separated list of options to show relation of the local working copy to an upstream repository.
 For basic use, you can select between the following options.

 - **verbose** show the number of commits behind (-) or ahead (+) if not equal (=) to upstream.
 - **name** show the abbreviated name of the upstream repository